SenorPez/project-cars-replay-enhancer/README.md

 * [NumPy](http://www.numpy.org/ "NumPy")
 * [Pillow](https://pypi.python.org/pypi/Pillow "Pillow")

+##Installation
+The Project CARS Replay Enhancer can be installed with `pip`: `pip install replayenhancer`.

+> **NOTE:** Depending on your environment, you may need to explicitly call pip using your python installation.
+For example: `python -m pip install replayenhancer` or `python3 -m pip install replayenhancer`.

 ## Usage
 ###Telemetry Capture:
 Telemetry packet capture is performed by running the `packetgrab.py` script on the network.
 This captures UDP packets broadcast by Project CARS (make sure you've enabled UDP broadcast) and store them to a subdirectory for future processing.